Tamara de Lempicka: Warsaw and St. Petersburg (1894–1917)

-Tamara was raised in Warsaw by her mother and grandparents, Bernard and Klementyna Dekler, who were members of the social and cultural elite – they were friends with Ignacy Jan Paderewski and Artur Rubinstein.
+Tamara was raised in Warsaw by her mother and grandparents, Bernard and Klementyna Dekler, who were members of the social and Polish cultural elite – they were friends with Ignacy Jan Paderewski and Artur Rubinstein.
 Their family grave is located in the Jewish cemetery on Okopowa Street in Warsaw.
 When Tamara was ten, her mother commissioned a pastel portrait of her by a prominent local artist.
 She detested posing and was dissatisfied with the finished work.
 She took the pastels, had her younger sister pose, and made her first portrait.